 Most mission planning and autopilot apps do a great job of simple task planning.
 Draw a box and the app will create flight lines and picture locations, automatically.
 Fine tune by adding nodes to your boundary box and changing settings.

-We recommend dronelink to all our clients because it works on both iOS and Android.
-It works with more drones than other autopilots.
+With so many DJI drone autopilot apps on the market, it can be difficult to pick the best one for your mapping needs.
+Take a look at our review of 9 auto pilot apps and decide which will be the best for you requirements.
+They all collect photos for drone mapping but, there are subtle and occasionally, major differences, that can make or break an app.
+One of our recommended apps is dronelink because it works on both iOS and Android.
 Other autopilot apps worth mentioning are: Map Pilot, DJI Ground Station Pro, Dronedeploy, Pix4D Capture, Drone Harmony etc. No matter which app you use, flying with an autopilot is our number 1 tip to make a great drone map.

 2 Fly a Bigger Area than you need